imagej/imagej.github.io/_pages/formats/bio-formats.md

 Documentation
 -------------

 What follows is a brief overview of the available plugins.
-You will find them all under the "Bio-Formats" submenu of Plugins.
+You will find them all under the "/formats/bio-formats" submenu of Plugins.
 See the [Bio-Formats web site](https://www.openmicroscopy.org/bio-formats/) for additional information about Bio-Formats in general.

 See especially the [Using Bio-Formats](https://docs.openmicroscopy.org/latest/bio-formats/users/imagej/load-images.html#using-bio-formats-to-load-images-into-imagej) page for detailed instructions.

 ### Bio-Formats Importer

 The **Bio-Formats Importer** is a plugin for reading data into Fiji.
 It can open many dozens of proprietary life sciences formats, and standardize their acquisition metadata into a common [OME data model](https://docs.openmicroscopy.org/latest/ome-model/developers/model-overview.html).
-It will also extract and set basic metadata values such as [spatial calibration](SpatialCalibration) if they are available in the file.
+It will also extract and set basic metadata values such as [spatial calibration](/Spatial_Calibration) if they are available in the file.

 Often, you will not need to worry about this plugin to import your data, because Bio-Formats is largely integrated with the File/Open command of Fiji.
 However, for certain file formats, you may wish to explicitly activate the Bio-Formats Importer to override the default behavior of Fiji.
 For example, by default Fiji uses some built-in logic to open TIFF files, but this logic may fail with certain TIFFs.
 The Bio-Formats Importer plugin may be able to import such TIFFs successfully.